chrisgleitze/full-vim-experience/README.md

 A) build your own Neovim config if you’re an advanced programmer OR
 B) use a Neovim distribution, a so called “distro”.
 That is an out of the box Neovim configuration that includes everything you need, so you can start coding right away.
 I highly recommend the [LazyVim](https://www.lazyvim.org/) distro.
-For efficient keyboard-only navigation in the browser use [Vimium](https://vimium.github.io/) in Chrome and Firefox.
+For keyboard-only navigation in the browser use [Vimium](https://vimium.github.io/) in Chrome and Firefox.
-For efficient keyboard-only navigation on OS use [Fluent Search](https://fluentsearch.net/) on Windows and [Homerow](https://www.homerow.app/) on Mac.
+For keyboard-only navigation on OS use [Fluent Search](https://fluentsearch.net/) on Windows and [Homerow](https://www.homerow.app/) on Mac.

+# The problem: Navigating a decentralized, innovative ecosystem

+Vim was released in 1991.
+It's a legendary text editor that makes navigating and editing code easy and fast with specific keyboard motions.
+Neovim is a fork of Vim which roughly means that some people took Vim and made something new out of it.
+They wanted Vim to be more customizable and extensible, so they made Neovim.
+You can write your own plugins or fork existing plugins and change them to your gusto.

+A decentralized information system like the one for Neovim is a blessing and a curse.
+The blessing is the innovation and wide variety of sources of information.
+Users come up with new, often easier ways of how to do something in the editor.
+And to understand Neovim you can read documentation, blog and Reddit posts or watch videos on YouTube.

+The curse is that you need to find your way through the Neovim jungle.
+What plugin should I use to create and rename files? nvim-tree, Neotree or Oil?
+Or should I just use Vim’s built-in functionality for that and not use a plugins?

+You'll encounter many such questions without a consensus on what the right answer is in the Neovim community and pretty much in any tech ecosystem.

 # Why Vim?
 And what makes it so good?